EnriqManComp/1vs1-trajectory/README.md

 - The visualization (so the data is inverted compared with the pygame visualization)
 - Distance or Binary representation
 - All obstacles with -1 value
+- THe 'fors' that run over the planes for fill with the 1's can get out of range